Mon – Fri: 7:30 AM – 6 PM

-Getting your puppy reliably housetrained can be a challenge but with a plan and an understanding of what a puppy is physically and mentally capable of, the road will be much smoother (and dryer).
+Getting your puppy reliably housetrained can be a challenge.
+With a plan and an understanding of what a puppy is physically and mentally capable of, the road will be much smoother (and dryer).

-Puppies are usually about 12 weeks old before they can 'hold it', until then they are not physically or mentally able to think before they squat.
-However, you still have a very short window to get them outside.
-Puppies need go outside immediately upon waking up, after having a drink of water or eating, after playing, before bed.
-For a puppy under 4 months of age, assume that she has to go out every 30 to 45 minutes when she is awake.
-The good news is, if its 30 minutes this week, it will be 35 minutes next week, 45 minutes the week after that....it DOES get better.
+Puppies are usually about 12 weeks old before they can hold it.
+Until then, they are not physically or mentally able to think before they squat.
+However, until then you have a very short window to get them outside.
+Puppies need to go outside immediately upon waking up, after having a drink of water or eating, after playing, and before bed.
+For a puppy under four months of age, assume that he or she has to go out every 30 to 45 minutes when they are awake.
+The good news is, if its 30 minutes this week, it will be 35 minutes next week, and 45 minutes the week after that, it DOES get better.

 Put your puppy on a schedule.
-It is not the puppy's job to tell you they need to go out - it is the owners job to get the puppy on a schedule that is age appropriate.
+It is not the puppy’s job to tell you they need to go out – it is the owner’s job to get the puppy on a schedule that is age-appropriate.
 It can take some tweaking to discover how long they can hold it.
-Eventually most puppies give a signal that they need to go out, but if it happens before 6 months of age, you are lucky.
-You can easily teach them to ring a bell on the door in a few days but expect to have a few false alarms while your puppy figures out this system does work & you will get them outside. (and hey it can be fun to get the humans trained too!)
+Eventually, most puppies give a signal that they need to go out, but if it happens before six months of age, you are lucky.
+You can easily teach them to ring a bell on the door in a few days but expect to have a few false alarms while your puppy figures out how this system works.
+And hey, it can be fun to get the humans trained too!

 When you go outside, take the puppy out on a leash.
-All dogs need to learn to potty on leash even if you have a fenced yard, and if you are not out there with them, you have no idea what they have or haven't done.
-There are a million distractions in your yard - leaves, bugs, grass - and puppies easily forget why they were outside.
+All dogs need to learn how to potty on a leash even if you have a fenced yard, and if you are not out there with them, you have no idea what they have or haven’t done.
+There are a million distractions in your yard – leaves, bugs, grass – and puppies quickly forget why they were outside.
 Take the puppy to an appropriate spot and STAND STILL.
-You can spend the entire day walking the puppy around waiting for him to find the Perfect Spot.
+You can spend the entire day walking the puppy around, waiting for him to find the Perfect Spot.
 It does not exist.

-Also beware of creating the monster that goes like this: dog goes out, potties, owner brings him back in immediately, no play, just boring - teaches dog that pottying (and its usually pooping) means the end of walk/fun outside etc. Now you have a dog that can walk for hours & hold it because he is 'punished' for pooping, because he loses the opportunity to be outside having fun.
-(This applies to adult dogs too)
+Also, beware of creating a monster, for example, the dog goes out, potties, the owner brings him inside immediately with no play.
+This teaches the dog that pottying (and usually pooping) means the end of a walk/fun outside, etc. Now you have a dog that can walk for hours & hold it because he is ‘punished’ for pooping because he loses the opportunity to be outside having fun.
+This issue can also apply to adult dogs.